jostmey/NakedTensor/README.md

 ## Serial.py

 The purpose of this script is to illustrate the nuts and bolts of a TensorFlow model.
 The script makes it easy to understand how the model is put together.
-The error between the data and the line is defined using a for loop.
+The error between the data and the model is defined using a for loop.
 Because of the way the error is defined, the calculation runs in serial.

 ## Tensor.py